Wework

 User Research and Personas

-Using the data we were provided we identified the top three client industries: Technology (obviously), Consulting and Creative Services.
-Individual Contributors and management-level roles were equal in distribution.234w1
+Using the data we were provided we identified the top three client industries: Technology, Consulting and Creative Services.
+Individual Contributors and management-level roles were equal in distribution.

-Most surprisingly, the majority of On-Demand clients either owned or worked for incorporated businesses.
-These weren't just freelancers looking for WiFi and coffee.
-They were serious professionals who needed flexible but professional workspaces.
+Most surprisingly, the majority of On-Demand clients either owned or worked for incorporated businesses who needed flexible but professional workspaces.

 We developed four personas based on this data: